OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 - With Nokia5110. &#9989; Done
 - With UART GPS. &#9989; Done
 - Push Buttons and Switches. &#9989; Done
-- Display IP Address and Network Name in the small loggers
+- Display IP Address and Network Name in the small loggers. &#9989; Done
+- Same as `small.server.extended` with 2-button user-interface, (which is _not_ small), based on `GenericNMEAMultiplexer`, with less `RESTRequestManager`s than the `NavServer`.

 ### For the logger:
 - 2 Bonnets: